Why It Works

 This recipe was not tested with sheet gelatin, which can vary substantially in bloom strength and use.
 For best results, use unflavored gelatin, such as the produced by the brand Knox.

 This recipe makes double the Swiss meringue needed for the chiffon pie because it's easier to make the Swiss meringue successfully in larger batches.
-That said, if you're experienced at making Swiss meringue, it;'s possible to halve all of the meringue ingredients and still get great results without any producing any excess meringue.
+That said, if you're experienced at making Swiss meringue, it's possible to halve all of the meringue ingredients and still get great results without producing any excess meringue.